Multiple Perspectives: Calendars

 However, very few cultures have used a true lunar calendar, instead opting for a combo lunisolar calendar.

-For example, the Egyptians followed a calendar of twelve lunar months, each with thirty days.
+For example, the Egyptians followed a calendar with twelve lunar months, each with thirty days.
 Since this only equals 360 days, they added five more days at the end to line up with the solar year.

 Adding extra days to connect lunar and solar calendars is common across many cultures.
 These days are known as intercalary days.

-The Aztecs had a calendar which lasted for eighteen, twenty day periods, plus five extra days known as “nameless days” or nemontemi.
+The Aztecs had a calendar which lasted for eighteen, twenty-day periods, plus five extra days known as “nameless days” or nemontemi.

 Non-Standard Years